Rocky Aoki

-Biography
+He was also the father of musician Steve Aoki and model and actress Devon Aoki.

-Early life
+Personal life

 Hiroaki Aoki was born in Tokyo, the son of Yunosuke Aoki and his wife, Katsu.
+His family were descended from a samurai clan from Wakayama Prefecture, which served in the Kishū Domain.

 Aoki and some friends started a rock and roll band called Rowdy Sounds, though Aoki eventually abandoned music for athletics.
 He would later explain, "I play bass.
 But I tell you why I change to wrestling: No good on tempo."

 Aoki attended Keio University, where he competed in track and field, karate, and wrestling before being expelled for fighting.
-He qualified for the 1960 Summer Olympics for wrestling in Rome, but did not compete.
-However, he later toured the United States and was undefeated in the wrestling 112-pound flyweight class.
+While some sources state that he competed for Japan in wrestling at the 1960 Summer Olympics held in Rome, he did not, as he had moved from Tokyo to New York City months before the Games.